Naval Air Station Corpus Christi: History

 The official step leading to the construction of the Naval Air Station was initiated by the 75th United States Congress in 1938.
 A board found that a lack of training facilities capable of meeting an emergency demand for pilots constituted a grave situation.
 They recommended the establishment of a second air training station, and further, that it be located on Corpus Christi Bay.
 NAS Corpus Christi was commissioned by its first Commanding Officer, CAPT Alva Berhard, on March 12, 1941.
 The first flight training started on May 5, 1941.

 In 1941, 800 instructors provided training for more than 300 student pilots a month.
 The training rate nearly doubled after the bombing of Pearl Harbor.
 By the end of World War II, more than 35,000 naval aviators had earned their wings there.
 Corpus Christi provided intermediate flight training in World War II, training naval pilots to fly SNJ, SNV, SNB, OS2U, PBY, and N3N type airplanes.
 In 1944 it was the largest naval aviation training facility in the world.
 The facility covered 20000 acre, and had 997 hangars, shops, barracks, warehouses and other buildings.

 Future President George H. W. Bush was the youngest pilot to receive his wings at NAS Corpus Christi in June 1943.
 NAS Corpus Christi also was home to the Blue Angels from 1951 to 1954.
 It also served as a Project Mercury Tracking station in the early 1960s.

+2002 murder

+On June 27, 2002, Alfred Bourgeois, a long-haul truck driver who often took his family with him on work trips, was making a delivery at NAS Corpus Christi.
+As he backed his truck into a loading dock, his 2-year-old daughter accidentally jostled her potty chair and tipped it over.
+Bourgeois then murdered his daughter after he slammed her head into the interior of his truck with force.
+He then left her, mortally injured, to carry on with his work.
+His daughter was found unresponsive by the side of his tractor-trailer.
+She died the following day and Bourgeois was charged with her murder.
+Because the murder occurred on a military base, which is classed as federal property, Bourgeois was tried in a federal court as opposed to a state court.
+In 2004, he was found guilty of her murder and was sentenced to death.
+In 2020, he was executed by the federal government.